Alaska Statehood Act: The Second Organic Act

-Several issues arose that made it more difficult for Alaska to push towards self-government.
+Several issues arose that made it more difficult for Alaska to push toward self-government.
 One of these was the formation of the "Alaska Syndicate" in 1906 by the two industry barons J. P. Morgan and Simon Guggenheim.
 Their influence spread, and they came to control the Kennecott copper mine, steamship and railroad companies, and salmon packing.
 The influence of the Syndicate in Washington D.C. opposed any further movement towards Alaskan home rule.
 James Wickersham, however, grew increasingly concerned over the exploitation of Alaska for personal and corporate interests and took it upon himself to fight for Alaskan self-rule.
 He used the Ballinger–Pinchot affair in order to help achieve this.
-As a result of the affair, Alaska was on the national headlines, and President William Howard Taft was forced to send a message to Congress on February 2, 1912, insisting that they listen to Wickersham.
+As a result of the affair, Alaska was in the national headlines, and President William Howard Taft was forced to send a message to Congress on February 2, 1912, insisting that they listen to Wickersham.
 In August 1912 Congress passed the Second Organic Act, which established the Territory of Alaska with a capital at Juneau and an elected legislature.
 The federal government still retained much of the control over laws regarding fishing, gaming, and natural resources and the governor was also still appointed by the President.
 In 1916, Wickersham, who was now a delegate to Congress, proposed the first bill for Alaska's statehood.
 The bill, however, failed, partly due to lack of interest among Alaskans in gaining statehood.

 National and Congressional discrimination

 Discrimination against the Alaskan Territory made it difficult for Congress to get much done.
 Discussion of revising the Second Organic Act took up much time but came to no avail.
 Instead, Congress passed the Jones Act (also known as the Merchant Marine Act of 1920) and the White Act of 1924 both of which made the fishing problem worse for Alaskans rather than better.
 Alaskans were angered by these two acts and felt they were discriminatory.
 Matters were made worse by regional conflicts which drew attention away from the issue of statehood.
 In the 1930s, Alaska was plagued by the Great Depression.
 During this time, President Franklin D. Roosevelt did two significant things for Alaska.
 First, he allowed for 1,000 selected farmers hurt by the depression to move to Alaska and colonize the Matanuska-Susitna Valley, being given a second chance at agricultural success.
 Second (and sometimes considered to be more importantly), Roosevelt appointed Ernest Gruening as governor of Alaska in 1939.
-Edward Lewis "Bob" Bartlett, who was one of Alaska's territorial delegates to Congress from 1944 to 1958 when he became a U.S. senator representing Alaska, would become one of Groening's most important allies in supporting the cause for Alaskans statehood.
+Edward Lewis "Bob" Bartlett, who was one of Alaska's territorial delegates to Congress from 1944 to 1958 when he became a U.S. senator representing Alaska, would become one of Gruening's most important allies in supporting the cause for Alaskan statehood.